vrubleg/soundkeeper/ReadMe.txt

 - SoundKeeperAll.exe generates default inaudible stream on all enabled audio outputs.
 - SoundKeeperSineF10A5.exe generates 10Hz sine wave with 5% amplitude on primary audio output.
 It is inaudible.
 - SoundKeeperSineF1000A100.exe generates 1000Hz sine wave with 100% amplitude.
 It is audible!
 Use it for testing.
+- "SoundKeeper.exe noise -a 0.1" (settings are command line arguments) generates white noise with 0.1% amplitude.

 Known issues